The headline seems preposterous.

 All the way to a 25-bagger.

-Fool co-founder and Hidden Gems lead analyst Tom Gardner does not own shares of any company mentioned.
-Time Warner, Gap, Family Dollar, and UnitedHealth are Motley Fool Stock Advisor recommendations.
+Fool co-founder and Hidden Gems lead analyst Tom Gardner does not own shares of any company mentioned in this article.
+UnitedHealth and Costco are Stock Advisor recommendations.
+Wal-Mart and Home Depot are Inside Value picks.
 The Motley Fool has adisclosure policy.